Amits64/github_repo_manager/README.md

 ---

 **GitHub Repo Manager** is developed and maintained by [Your Name](https://github.com/YourUsername).
 ```

-### Explanation of Sections:

-- **Overview**: Brief description of the project's purpose and features.
-- **Features**: Highlights key functionalities.
-- **Getting Started**: Instructions to set up and run the project, including prerequisites and installation steps.
-- **Usage**: Examples of how to use the project's main features.
-- **Running Tests**: Instructions to verify the project's functionality.
-- **Contributing**: Guidelines for contributing to the project.
-- **License**: Licensing information.
-- **Contact**: How to get in touch with the project maintainer.
-- **Note**: Placeholders for customization.
+### Additional Notes:

+- **Docker Build and Run Instructions**: These instructions are included for those who prefer using Docker to run the application.
+Make sure your `Dockerfile` is correctly set up to copy the required files and set up the environment.

+- **Environment Variables in Docker**: Using the `-e` flag to pass the GitHub PAT as an environment variable ensures that sensitive information is not hardcoded into the Docker image.

-Feel free to customize the file based on the specifics of your project and any additional details you may want to include.
+Feel free to adjust the file based on any additional details or specific instructions relevant to your project.